backdrop-contrib/pseudo_field/README.txt

 (Unfortunately, field label position cannot be set for extra fields in entity's view mode settings, so this option enables you to set the label position as needed.)
+4. "#field_name" - defines a field name which is used in "field-name-FIELDNAME" class of the field HTML element.
+Defaults to the extra field key defined in hook_field_extra_fields().
+5. "#field_type" - defines the type of the field which is used in "field-type-FIELDTYPE" class of the field HTML element.
+Defaults to "extra_field".

 Example
 -------